remimikalsen/sparebank1_pengerobot/README.md

 ### Via HACS (Recommended)

+Note!
+After HACS 2.0 the process is slightly different, just go straight to the three dots in the upper right corner, paste the custom repo url and choose "integration", then skip to step 7 below.

 1. Ensure you have [HACS](https://hacs.xyz/) installed in Home Assistant
 2. In HACS, go to **Integrations**
 3. Click the **⋮** menu → **Custom repositories**
 4. Add this repository URL: `https://github.com/remimikalsen/sparebank1_pengerobot`
 5. Select **Integration** as the category
 6. Click **Add**
-7. Find "Sparebank1 Pengerobot" in HACS and install it
+7. Find "Sparebank1 Pengerobot" in HACS list and install it / download it
 8. **Restart Home Assistant**

 ### Manual Installation